What is a full-time equivalent (FTE)?

 - Total employee cost: $78,000

-FTE vs. headcount: How to calculate the difference
+FTE vs. headcount: Understanding the difference

 Headcount counts the total number of employees on your payroll, regardless of hours worked.
-FTE standardizes this by converting part-time hours into full-time equivalents based on working hours in a week.
+FTE standardizes this metric by converting part-time hours into full-time equivalents based on working hours in a week.

 - Headcount: 25 employees